Considering a Move to the Miami–Fort Lauderdale–West Palm Beach Metro Area? Here’s What You Should Know (2025)

 How the Miami-Fort Lauderdale–West Palm Beach Metro Is Structured

-The region is best understood in five subregions:
+The region is shaped by three counties and five primary subregions:

 • Urban Miami & The Beaches – Core of nightlife, global business, and waterfront living.